nmajor/nmajor-src/_drafts/making-redux-middleware-for-websockets.md

 - react

 ---
-Middleware is one of the most useful and powerful features of redux.
+Middleware is one of the most powerful and useful features of redux.
 If you're unfamiliar with redux middleware, basically it is a way to insert extra behavior into dispatched redux actions.

+Today we're going to use it to make a clean and powerful way to manage our subscriptions to different Action Cable channels+rooms this also means taking the data sent to use through action cable and dispatching the appropriate redux actions to mutate the state.

 {: .lead}
 <!–-break-–>

-I'll show you how to set up middleware for both socket.io and Action Cable.

 If you are unfamiliar with redux middleware, check out the \[documentation here\]([https://redux.js.org/advanced/middleware](https://redux.js.org/advanced/middleware "https://redux.js.org/advanced/middleware")).
-This approach is inspired by reading through the source of \[this example redux app\]([https://github.com/erikras/react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example "https://github.com/erikras/react-redux-universal-hot-example")), specifically \[this\]([https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js "https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js")) middleware, so you may also want to check that out as well.
+The code below is inspired by reading through the source of \[this example redux app\]([https://github.com/erikras/react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example "https://github.com/erikras/react-redux-universal-hot-example")), specifically \[this middleware\]([https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js "https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js")), so you may also want to check that out as well.

+### Typical Redux Actions

 Basically redux action, by default, looks like this: